 ~Institute for Integrative Nutrition

 Doctors are not trained in diet and exercise.
 Our medical practice in the United States focuses on fixing problems with medication or interventions such as surgery.
 This is great for certain things, but it is a system designed to fix problems rather than create wellness, and practitioners often are not looking for the cause of the problem.
-Furthermore, doctors do not have time to work with you to create healthy habits, whether eating well, or starting a movement plan.
+Furthermore, doctors do not have time to work with their patients to help guide them in building healthy habits–whether eating well, starting a movement plan, or finding a satisfying career.
 Health coaches can spend the time with individuals to truly effect change.
-I wouldn’t be surprised if most doctors partner with health coaches in the near future.
+More and more doctors are adding health coaches as part of their practices for this reason.

 - Merriam-Webster Dictionary online, https://www.merriam-webster.com/dictionary/coach.